 According to Consumer Reports, the Volkswagen Tiguan is also expected to have very low reliability if the previous three model years are anything to go by.
-The vehicle has continually been plagued with issues; even when one is fixed, another pops up.
+Issues have continually plagued the vehicle; even when one is fixed, another pops up.

 In an area such as body integrity, the vehicle improved for the 2020 model year but then had a relapse in 2021.
 There were also new problem areas in the 2021 VW Tiguan, including the engine, suspension, and in-car electronics, indicating that something always needs fixing.
 Notably, the website’s assessment of the Volkswagen SUV‘s reliability seems accurate for the 2022 model year, as there have already been three recalls for the vehicle.

 The 2022 Ford Explorer is also one of the least reliable SUVs, with the last 10 production years showing average or below-average reliability.
 While the 2019 and 2021 Explorers are nothing to write home about, the 2020 model year is especially bad, with troubles in as many as eight different areas.
 These include the transmission, drive system, body integrity, in-car electronics, power equipment, etc.

 Also, just like the Volkswagen Tiguan, the 2022 Explorer is subject to recalls for fixes to the powertrain and fuel system.

 4. Kia Sorento

 The 2022 Kia Sorento also has recalls to its name for concerns with seat belts, the engine, and the engine cooling system.
 The 2021 Kia Sorento is evidence that this wasn’t unexpected.
 After all, the transmission and body of the mid-size SUV were particularly problematic.
 Overall, the last 10 model years of the Sorento show rising and falling reliability, so you never know what you’ll get with new variants.